Written by Martyn Swann

-Global Head of Sales and Marketing, AXA - Global Healthcare.
+Global Head of SME Distribution, AXA - Global Healthcare.

-In this article, Kevin Melton warns of some of the risks, for smaller businesses, of sending employees on international assignments.
+In this article, Martyn Swann warns of some of the risks, for smaller businesses, of sending employees on international assignments.
 Read on to find out how to best prepare for these, and increase the chances of the assignment being a success for your business.

 When someone decides they want a job that will give them the opportunity to live overseas, the chances are that they’re more likely to send their CV to a large corporate with established headquarters around the world than they are an SME.